 e.
 Each year the Society will hold an Annual General Meeting (AGM) at which all members of ISAE in good standing are entitled to have due notice, to be present, and to vote.
 Council may decide to hold additional General Meetings (GM) if necessary.
 Council can decide to hold the AGM or GM (partly or completely) in a virtual format, that is by use of a video-conference platform that allows for free access for all members.
-A guorum for an AGM shall consist of no less than twenty members present (either physically or virtually).
+A quorum for an AGM shall consist of no less than twenty members present (either physically or virtually).
 For each vote taken, a member has one vote; and any voting, other than for Constitutional amendments, shall be by majority.
 Council can decide to make use of an online-voting system, instead of, or in addition to, the votes cast during the meeting.
 At the AGM, or, in exceptional cases, another GM, the Hon.
 President, the Hon.
-Junior Vice-President, the Hon.
-Senior Vice-President and the other Council Officers shall be elected.
+Junior Vice-President and the other Council Officers shall be elected.
 The Hon.
 President, the Hon.
 Junior Vice-President and the Hon.
 Senior Vice-President shall serve for a maximum of two years.
 The Hon.
 Senior Editor and the Hon.
 Junior Editor shall normally serve for a maximum of two years.
-Other Council Officers shall normally serve for a maximum of four years.
-The minutes of the AGM will be recorded, and subsequently made available to the members on the ISAE website.
+Other Council Officers shall normally serve for a maximum of two years.
+The AGM will be recorded, and subsequently made available to the members on the ISAE website.